Covid 19 coronavirus: Auckland managed isolation Rydges hotel evacuated

-Fire and Emergency were called to the hotel around 3.30pm on Wednesday afternoon.
+Fire and Emergency were called to the hotel around 3.30pm on Wednesday.

-People staying at the hotel were asked to leave their rooms, and were standing in the rain for about 15 minutes.
+People at the hotel were asked to leave their rooms, and stood in the rain for about 15 minutes.

-The Rydges Hotel has been housing returning New Zealanders and travellers during their 14-day managed isolation in an effort to stop Covid-19 from spreading.
+Rydges Hotel has been housing returning New Zealanders and travellers during their 14-day managed isolation in an effort to stop Covid-19 spreading.

 READ MORE: